-Specialized training for the legal office assistant; legal terminology, legal correspondence, professional relations with employers and clients, California Codes and court rules, and preparation and handling of legal forms.
+Specialized training for the legal office assistant; legal terminology, legal correspondence, professional relations with employers and clients California Codes and court rules preparation and handling of legal forms; and review of manual and electronic records management standards.

-151 Legal Terminology and
+151 Legal Terminology and Transcription

-Transcription 3 Units Prerequisites: OA 100 and OA 120 or 1208 or equivalent.
+Prerequisite: OA 100 and OA 120 or 120B or equivalent.